armagidon-exception/PosePlugin/README.md

     - SYNC_EQUIPMENT - enables equipment synchronization with an original player of lying player
     - SYNC_OVERLAYS - enables overlays synchronization with an original player of lying player
     - INVISIBLE - toggles invisibility of lying player
-    - VIEW_DISTANCE - changes distance between lying player and other player to see the lying player
+    - VIEW_DISTANCE - distance between lying player and other player that is needed to display lying player
 - Wave pose:
     - HANDTYPE - changes hand player will be waving with
 - Point pose: